SimplyEdit/simplyedit-for-designers/working_with_dynamic_content.md

 This can lead to problems when you want to edit the page.
 Its difficult to edit something that won't sit still.

-SImplyEdit provides a few tools to help you out.
+SimplyEdit provides a few tools to help you out.

 ##data-simply-hidden